 Boyer, L.K. and Waight, E. (accepted) ‘The role of the non-human in relations of care: baby things’, Cultural geographies

 Waight, E. and Giordano, A. (in review) ‘Doctoral student experiences of non-academic pastoral support’, Journal of Higher Education Policy and Management

 Alexis-Martin, R., and Waight, E. (in review) ‘Exploring care within the nuclear test veteran family community’.
 Social Science and Medicine, special issue ‘Lessons for critical human geography from people’s diverse struggles to find health and wellbeing in adverse contexts’

 Waight, E. (2014) ‘Second-hand consumption among middle-class mothers in the UK: thrift, distinction and risk’, Families, Relationships and Societies, 3(1) pp.159-162

 Waight, E. (2013) ‘Eco babies: reducing a parent’s ecological footprint with second-hand consumer goods’, International Journal of Green Economics, 7(2), pp.197 – 211

 Invited book chapter

-Waight, E. (forthcoming) ‘Hand-me-down childrenswear and the middle-class economy of nearly new sales’ in Ince, A. and Hall, S.M. (ed.)
+Waight, E. (2017) ‘Hand-me-down childrenswear and the middle-class economy of nearly new sales’ in Ince, A. and Hall, S.M. (ed.)
 Sharing Economies in Times of Crisis: Practices, Politics and Possibilities, Routledge: Abingdon.